 Thankfully, bright yellow lemons are a winter fruit making them easily available even the dark, cold days of winter.
 Use their sunny color to your advantage.

-Chop them up and layer them decoratively in a clear vase or float them in a bowl of water.
+Chop them up and layer them decoratively in a clear vase or float them in a bowl of water on the countertop.
 Not only will they brighten your mood, but they will also freshen up your home.